liamwalsh1980/Milestone-Project-2/TESTING.md

 [Back to top ⇧](#the-euro-football-quiz)

 ### EmailJS
-* With the EmailJS account the maximium amount of free emails you can receive each month is 200.
+* With the EmailJS account, the maximum number of free emails you can receive each month is 200.
 I reached this limited during testing.
 This means that until the account is either upgraded or refreshed next month every feedback form completed will receive a modal message saying - Sorry {name} something went wrong.
 Please try submitting your feedback again!

 Feedback form sent with all fields completed
 ![Image template](assets/images/readme/testing/issues/email-not-received.png)